Pioneering research to fight

 What causes pulmonary fibrosis?

-The treatment options or pulmonary fibrosis are limited since scarring appears to be permanent once it has developed.
+The treatment options for pulmonary fibrosis are limited since scarring appears to be permanent once it has developed.
 Lung transplantation is one of the few options available.
 There are two therapies that are approved by National Institute of Clinical Excellence (NICE) and are available for NHS England patients with moderately severe idiopathic pulmonary fibrosis as assessed by lung function.
 Both drugs are similarly effective in reducing the rate at which the lungs scar.
-However, the side effects of either treatment can be limiting and a lung specialist is required to determine what treatment is appropriate.
+However, the side effects of either treatment can be limiting, and a lung specialist is required to determine what treatment is appropriate.

 Treatment options for pulmonary fibrosis